Intercalation

 Students cannot receive any undergraduate funding during a postgraduate intercalated year.

 Masters loans are paid in instalments directly to you rather than to the University.
+You will need to pay your fees to the University from the loan.

 When you return to medicine or dentistry following intercalation you will be able to apply for the NHS Bursary and a reduced rate maintenance loan from Student Finance.